lollichilli/web102_prework/README.md

 The following **optional** features are implemented:

-- [x] List anything else that you can get done to improve the app functionality!
+- [x] Modified button hover to make the web more interactive

 ## Video Walkthrough